Organization And Basis Of Financial Statement Presentation

 The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial information.
 Accordingly, these financial statements do not include all of the information and disclosures required by GAAP for complete financial statements.

 Financial statements prepared in conformity with GAAP require the Company to make estimates based on assumptions about current and, for some estimates, future economic and market conditions which affect reported amounts and related disclosures in the Company’s financial statements.
-Due to, among other things, the impact and potential future impact of the ongoing COVID-19 pandemic, which is discussed in more detail below, actual conditions could differ from the Company’s expectations and estimates, which could materially affect the Company’s results of operations and financial condition.
+Due to, among other things, the impact and potential future impact of the COVID-19 pandemic and ongoing economic uncertainty, actual conditions could differ from the Company’s expectations and estimates, which could materially affect the Company’s results of operations and financial condition.
 The severity, magnitude, and duration, as well as the economic consequences, of the COVID-19 pandemic, are uncertain, rapidly changing, and difficult to predict.
-As a result, the Company’s accounting estimates and assumptions may change over time in response to the COVID-19 pandemic.
+As a result, the Company’s accounting estimates and assumptions may change over time in response to the COVID-19 pandemic and resulting economic impacts.
 Such changes could result in, among other adjustments, future impairments of intangibles, long-lived assets, and investments in unconsolidated subsidiaries and future reserves for inventory and receivables.

 The condensed consolidated financial statements include the accounts of BBX Capital’s wholly-owned subsidiaries, other entities in which BBX Capital or its wholly-owned subsidiaries hold controlling financial interests, and any variable interest entities (“VIEs”) in which BBX Capital or one of its consolidated subsidiaries is deemed the primary beneficiary of the VIE.
 All significant inter-company accounts and transactions have been eliminated in consolidation.